Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Conclusions

 \section{Conclusions}

 We developed an unlimited-junction detailed-balance framework tailored to transfer-printed TMD multijunction photovoltaics and used it to compute optimal bandgap ladders under unconstrained and conservative TMD bandgap windows.
 A realistic bandgap window produces a large-$N$ efficiency plateau, motivating $N\sim 5$ as a practical near-term target for TMD-based stacks.
 We incorporated luminescence thermodynamics and reciprocity to quantify ERE penalties, emission-channel entropy, and luminescent coupling.
 Also, we introduced a power-budget view, in which upward-emitted luminescence serves as a directly computable entropy-loss proxy, while coupling thermalization is tracked, separately.
 Finally, we benchmarked the remaining thermodynamic efficiency gain by applying an idealized nonreciprocal multijunction model to our reciprocally optimized ladders, showing negligible benefit for single junctions but substantial efficiency gain for multijunction stacks.
+Our framework also makes explicit how interface defects, exciton collection, parasitic absorption, series resistance, bottom-cell instability, and MPPT losses should be applied as practical derating factors to the thermodynamic limit.
 These results provide quantitative design rules for approaching multicolor efficiencies with transfer-printed TMD multijunction photovoltaics.